Summer Course in NYC

 SAB’s onsite Residence Hall, professional Student Life staff and extensive activities program further set Summer Course apart from any other summer intensive offered in the United States.
 Students live, train, and dine in SAB’s headquarters at the world famous Lincoln Center for the Performing Arts under twenty-four hour security and supervision by trained student life professionals.
 A myriad of chaperoned outings give student the opportunity to experience the unparalleled cultural offerings of New York City.

-(Residence Hall move-in day is Sunday, June 27.
-Classes begin on Monday, June 28.
+(Residence Hall move-in day is Sunday, June 26.
+Classes begin on Monday, June 27.
+The last day of classes is July 29 and move-out day is July 30.)

 Summer Course classes are held six days per week (Monday through Saturday) for the five weeks of Summer Course.
 Each student is assigned to a class division by means of a placement class given on the first Monday of the program.
-All levels receive at least one two-hour daily technique class and additional daily classes in pointe, variations, partnering, character or ballroom.
+All levels take a morning technique class and additional daily classes in pointe, variations, partnering, character or ballroom.
 Each class level’s schedule varies daily, with classes taking place between 9:30 am and 5:30 pm.

 SAB’s Summer Course curriculum consists of the same varied course offerings as SAB’s core Winter Term program.
 Preparation for a career in classical ballet is the primary focus of summer training.